Speech-Language Pathology & Audiology & Hearing Aid Dispensers Board

 Patti Solomon-Rice, Ph.D. is an Assistant Professor in the Communicative Disorders Program at San Francisco State University.
 She received a Doctor of Philosophy degree from the Joint Doctoral Program in Special Education through the University of California at Berkeley and San Francisco State University.
 Her research interests are in the area of augmentative and alternative communication, focusing on language development and early intervention services.
 Nationally, she will begin a four-year term on the American Speech-Language-Hearing Association’s Board of Ethics in 2013.
 She is also the Continuing Education Content Manager for ASHA’s Special Interest Group 10 Issues in Higher Education and is a peer reviewer for ASHA’s Special Interest Group 12 Augmentative and Alternative Communication.
 Previously, she served as chair of ASHA’s Continuing Education Board.
 In California, she completed a two-year term on the California Speech-Language-Hearing Association’s Board of Directors as the Commissioner on Professional Development and Continuing Education in 2012 and, prior to that, served as Secretary of the CSHA Board.

+Marcia Raggio, PhD is a Professor of Audiology at San Francisco State University.
+She earned her BA and MS degrees from the Communicative Disorders Program at San Francisco State University, and her doctorate in auditory neuroscience from the University of California, San Francisco.
 Marcia previously served as Chair and Board Member of the Speech-Language Pathology and Audiology licensing board of California for five years.
 She has been active in the California and American Academies of Audiology.
 Marcia collaborated for 18 years with scientists at UCSF on NIH supported cochlear implant studies.
 She has published numerous research articles, and has given many presentations at state, national and international venues.